 IDL_String::Replace

-The IDL_String::Replace method replaces text within the string with new text.
+The IDL_String::Replace method replaces any occurrences of text within the string with new text.

 Examples